WanderingMind3/AI-Face-detector/README.md

 # AI-Face detector
-I tried to make a face detector using open cv ande haarcascade
+I tried to make a face detector using open cv and haarcascade